Simply-Love/Simply-Love-SM5/README.md

 [Options Pane before starting a song](https://i.imgur.com/GU6vXBR.jpg) - before starting a song there's a selectable display with various bits of info.
 One is a graph of all the songs played today and what score you got on them.
 It's cool to visualize trends in difficulty/grade for me at least but for people who get 99+ all the time it's probably useless.

+Charts are tracked by hash - if you have duplicates of a song you'll see your scores on both files.
+If you change the steps in a song it'll count as a new song and won't show all your old scores.

 Known Issues:

 There are a couple blank places that will eventually be filled in when I decide what to put there.